The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Independence of massive FTL inertial particles of SRDyn

 \hosszu{Therefore, by (\ref{szornyu1}) and the equivalent form (\ref{pcollfm-d}) of the definition of $\poscoll$, we get that}

 \hosszu{for every $n$, inertial observer $k$, and inertial particles $\vx^1\vy^1,\ldots,\vx^n\vy^n$.}

-\hosszu{To prove that \ax{AxColl_n} is valid in the models let $k$ and $h$ be inertial observers and let $\vx^1\vy^1,\ldots,\vx^n\vy^n$ be inertial particles such that $\poscoll_k(\vx^1\vy^1\ldots\vx^n\vy^n)$ and $\sqspeed_h(\vx^i\vy^i)<\infty$ for every $i$.
+\hosszu{To prove that \ax{AxColl_n} is valid in the models, let $k$ and $h$ be inertial observers and let $\vx^1\vy^1,\ldots,\vx^n\vy^n$ be inertial particles such that $\poscoll_k(\vx^1\vy^1\ldots\vx^n\vy^n)$ and $\sqspeed_h(\vx^i\vy^i)<\infty$ for every $i$.
 Then, by (\ref{coll1}), $\vx^1=\ldots=\vx^n$ and $\sum_{i=1}^n\big(k(\vx^i)-k(\vy^i)\big)=\vo$.
-Therefore $\sum_{i=1}^n\big(h(\vx^i)-h(\vy^i)\big)=\vo$, since $h\circ k^{-1}$ is an affine transformation taking $k(\vx)$ to $h(\vx)$ for every $\vx$.
+Therefore, $\sum_{i=1}^n\big(h(\vx^i)-h(\vy^i)\big)=\vo$, since $h\circ k^{-1}$ is an affine transformation taking $k(\vx)$ to $h(\vx)$ for every $\vx$.
 Thus, by (\ref{coll1}), $\poscoll_h(\vx^1\vy^1\ldots\vx^n\vy^n)$ holds.
-Therefore \ax{AxColl_n} is valid in the models for every $n$.
+Therefore, \ax{AxColl_n} is valid in the models for every $n$.
 Thus the axiom schema \ax{Coll} is valid in the models.}

-\hosszu{Next we turn proving that \ax{Ax\forall inecoll} is valid in the models.
-Let $\fm_1\subseteq\Q^d$ be the set of vectors with positive time components and let $\fm_2\subseteq\Q^d$ be the set of non FTL vectors with positive time components, i.e.,}
+\hosszu{Next we turn proving that \ax{Ax\forall\inecoll} is valid in the models.
+Let $\fm_1\subseteq\Q^d$ be the set of vectors with positive time components and let $\fm_2\subseteq\Q^d$ be the set of non-FTL vectors with positive time components, i.e.,}

 \hosszu{Let $\fm$ denote $\fm_1$ in the case of $\mathfrak{M}_1$ and denote $\fm_2$ in the case of $\mathfrak{M}_2$.}

 \hosszu{Recall that, by (\ref{wlray}), $\wl_k(\vx\vy)=\ray{k(\vx)k(\vy)}$.
 By (\ref{harmadikcs}), $\fvp_k(\vx\vy)=k(\vx)-k(\vy)$ if{}f $\vx\vy$ is incoming at $k(\vx)$ according to $k$, and $\fvp_k(\vx\vy)=k(\vy)-k(\vx)$ if{}f $\vx\vy$ is outgoing at $k(\vx)$.
 By the above, by the fact that the observers are Poincar\'e transformations, and by (\ref{eq-IOb})--(\ref{imp2-d}), it is easy to see that for every inertial observer at every coordinate point, the set of four-momenta of the incoming bodies is $\fm$ and the same holds for the outgoing bodies.
 Formally, for every inertial observer $k$ and coordinate point $\vx$,}